Elizabeth Whiter MHAO MNFSH IIZ ITEC Dip.WSA

 Elizabeth established her animal training faculty in 2005 where students from all over the world attend lectures, workshops and the Diploma courses.
 Nestled in the South Downs National Park Sussex, Elizabeth’s busy animal clinic also offers four legged friends and two legged guardians a wonderful opportunity to relax in a tranquil setting.

-Elizabeth has been professionally involved in healing for sixteen years and is a member of The Healing Trust, the largest healing organisation in the UK, working with both people and animals.
+Elizabeth has been professionally involved in healing for twenty one years and is a member of The Healing Trust, the largest healing organisation in the UK, working with both people and animals.
 A qualified and insured complementary therapist Elizabeth is a practitioner of zoopharmacognosy, an emerging science which refers to the process by which animals self-medicate by selecting plant material, algae and clays to treat and prevent disease, and is a member of The Ingraham Institute of zoopharmacognosy.

 In the UK Elizabeth teaches many aspects of Animal Healing at the College of Psychic Studies and The Harry Edwards Centre.
 She runs continued professional development training for the Healing Trust and currently lectures on the equine degree course at Plumpton College, Sussex.